pyer/cap/README.md

 ## Usage

-Usage: ./cap role command
+Usage: ./cap group|host command

-  role is defined in './config/nodes'
+  groups and hosts are defined in './config/nodes'

-  role can be a single hostname

-  command is launched on hosts owning the role
+  command is launched on hosts belonging to the group

   default command is hostname

 ## Examples

-Listing of hosts belonging to 'archives' role
+Listing of hosts belonging to 'archives' group

 ```
 ./cap archives